 On average, an adult breathes over 3,000 gallons of air per day.
 Children breathe even more air per pound of body weight, which makes them more susceptible to pollutants in the air.
 If our air quality starts to decrease, there will be negative health consequences for our residents.

 Common sources that contribute to air pollution are motor vehicles, wild fires, and coal power generation.
 Agricultural production can also contribute to poor air quality because of pesticides from aerial drift, nitrogen oxide emissions, methane emissions, windblown soil from erosion, and fine particulates released from diesel engines and controlled biomass burning.

 Agriculture is Arkansas’s largest industry.
 It contributes approximately $16 billion to the state’s economy every year.
 Our major exports include rice, soybeans, cotton, poultry, and feed grains.
-While we discussed above how the agricultural industry can contribute to our environmental concerns when it comes to water and air pollutions and contamination, it’s important to recognize that there are environmental hazards that can negatively impact this industry, as well.
+While we discussed above how the agricultural industry can contribute to our environmental concerns when it comes to water and air pollution and contamination, it’s important to recognize that there are environmental hazards that can negatively impact this industry as well.

 As atmospheric temperatures rise and droughts become a reoccurring issue, crops and livestock suffer.
-Irrigation requirements change, which cost farmers more money, and crops become more susceptible to pests.
+Irrigation requirements change, which costs farmers more money, and crops become more susceptible to pests.
 Pollutants in our water and air contribute to instances of crop damage.
 Crop damage can be incredibly damaging to livestock, the economy, and the citizens who rely on those food supplies.
 The rise in carbon dioxide in the soil also contributes to smaller crops.